Guitars, Cadillacs

 "Guitars, Cadillacs" is a song written and recorded by American country music artist Dwight Yoakam.
 It was released in June 1986 as the second single and partial title track from his debut album Guitars, Cadillacs, Etc., Etc..
 It peaked at number 4 in the United States, and number 2 in Canada.

 Music video

 The music video was directed and produced by Sherman Halsey, and features Dwight Yoakam at a concert.

 Critical reception

-Larry Flick, of Billboard magazine reviewed the song favorably, saying that "walking bass, twangy guitar, fiddle, and Yoakam's voice make it a pure hillbilly delight."
+Larry Flick of Billboard magazine reviewed the song favorably, saying that its "walking bass, twangy guitar, fiddle, and Yoakam's voice make it a pure hillbilly delight."

 In June 2014, Rolling Stone magazine ranked "Guitars, Cadillacs" #94 in their list of the 100 greatest country songs.
+In an updated 2024 ranking by the publication that expanded the list to 200 songs, "Guitars, Cadillacs" placed at #137.

 In popular culture

-The song plays during the bar scene in the 1991 science fiction action film Terminator 2: Judgment Day when the Terminator walks into a biker bar looking for clothes to wear; this scene has been omitted from some television airings.
+The song plays during the bar scene in the 1991 science fiction action film Terminator 2: Judgment Day when the T-800 walks into a biker bar looking for clothes to wear and means of transportation; this scene has been omitted from some television airings.
 It was also featured in the film Dutch released the same year.
-The song made another appearance in the 2019 film Terminator: Dark Fate, as an homage to its presence in Terminator 2.
+The song made another appearance in the 2019 film Terminator: Dark Fate, as a homage to its presence in Terminator 2.